nnn

 14) Red Beans And Rice

-You could do the long-simmered version on a weekend, but you need to take shortcuts on weeknights.
-Most of the way gets you simmering the canned kidney beans, onion, garlic, and spices.
-Having little sausage is great; if you don’t, maybe some depth can be mimicked with smoked paprika.
-With the rice, it’s filling in the “I’m good for hours” kind of way.
+The long-simmered version would be something to try for the weekend, but on weeknights, you are going to have to do some more shortcuts.
+Most of the way involves you simmering the canned kidney beans, onion, garlic and spices.
+Having some sausage is nice, if you don’t maybe some depth can be mimicked with smoked paprika.
+With the rice, it’s filling in the ‘I’m good for hours’ kind of way.

 15) Creamy Tomato Pasta

-I didn’t come here to argue about what’s real, I came here to eat.
+I came here to eat, not argue about what is real.
 Mix a little cream (or a bit of milk and butter) into the tomato sauce and combine with the pasta.
-Include chili flakes and a lot of garlic.
-If you add a good amount of salt to it, it tastes like something you’d get from a restaurant.
+Add some chili flakes, and a ton of garlic.
+If you add a good amount of salt to it, it tastes like something you d get from a restaurant.

 16) Burrito Bowls